HinxCorporation/DataCatConsole/Readme.md

 DataCat CLI>>
 ```

 ## TODO

 - [ ] Create a table while db is finished . record its storage id . view id actually.
 - [ ] View ID divide into 10 level , from level 1 to level 11
 - [ ] Compare it if it needs to update .
+- [ ] database to hash name
+- [ ] access monitor part to this sys.